IgnatovDan/stylelint-bem-newbie/README.md

 ## List of rules

-- [`bem-newbie/absolute-has-two-dimensions`](./rules/absolute-has-two-dimensions/README.md): Require 'position: absolute' to be used with at least two explicit dimensions to declare position.
+- [`bem-newbie/absolute-has-two-dimensions`](./rules/absolute-has-two-dimensions/README.md): Require `position: absolute` to be used with at least two explicit dimensions to declare position.
+- [`bem-newbie/animation-explicit-timing-function`](./rules/animation-explicit-timing-function/README.md): Require `animation` or `animation-name` to be used with 'animation-timing-function'.
 - [`bem-newbie/class-name-equal-to-file-name`](./rules/class-name-equal-to-file-name/README.md): Require CSS class names in a file to be equal to the file name.
 - [`bem-newbie/duplicated-property-value-in-media`](./rules/duplicated-property-value-in-media/README.md): Require property values in @media sections to not duplicate values for the same properties in previous @media sections.
 - [`bem-newbie/duplicated-property-value-in-modifier`](./rules/duplicated-property-value-in-modifier/README.md): Require property values in BEM modifier to not duplicate values for the same properties in its BEM block/element.